BioE-3101-Group1/Heart-Disease-Classification/README.md

 ## Conclusion

 ## Disclaimer
-The instructions and code used in the project are based on the provided guidelines.
-The program and dataset used for this gathered from the work of Lital Davar, retrieved from https://www.kaggle.com/code/litaldavar/heart-disease-classification/notebook?fbclid=IwAR1sxjxbEjUTc6cLk70JR8ZPLWbKme7REkpr7vZOVadnS3FlyESwwkToxug<br>
+<p align="justify">The instructions and code used in the project are based on the provided guidelines.
+The program and dataset used for this gathered from the work of Lital Davar, retrieved from https://www.kaggle.com/code/litaldavar/heart-disease-classification/notebook?fbclid=IwAR2cdwNNp4vxBi9uz7WbOQonzs0qwT-eMuV4JVDBU4kgN8FGGptylk7p93k </p>